 This is a nutrient-rich kibble designed to support your dog's overall health, including brain function.

-Featuring premium protein sources like salmon meal, Alaska pollock meal, and whiting meal, this formula provides essential amino acids for muscle maintenance and sustained energy.
+Featuring premium protein sources like salmon meal, Alaska pollock meal and whiting meal, this formula provides essential amino acids for muscle maintenance and sustained energy.

 The inclusion of pumpkin and sweet potatoes offers natural fiber for healthy digestion, while antioxidant-rich apples, blueberries, and carrots help boost the immune system.

-Formulated with a proper ratio of omega-6 and omega-3 fatty acids, it promotes healthy skin, a shiny coa and optimal cognitive function.
+Formulated with a proper ratio of omega-6 and omega-3 fatty acids, it promotes healthy skin, a shiny coat and optimal cognitive function.
 L-Carnitine supports metabolism and energy production, making it a great choice for active dogs.

 Free from grain and gluten, this product delivers wholesome nutrition in every bite while supporting brain health with its omega-rich ingredients and powerful antioxidants.